Bubble Tiles! – Updated

 To make your own frames, or tiles, you can use this SVG file.

 The following includes 29 solutions found at Matrix x Imaginary and adds 5 more found at Austin Museum Day and a few more since then including one from Math Circles of Chicago and another from the Works in St. Paul to take us to 42.
-It is current to 10/6/24.
+And after 19 days we have 47.
+Current to 10/25/24.

 Wondering what a Bubble Tile Soccer Ball would be like.
 You’d need “pentagons” with the same arc but rotated by 72 degrees.
 We played around a bit with this idea back in March 2024.